ediaStudio/ultimateIonicTemplate/README.md

         classpath 'com.google.gms:google-services:4.4.0'
 ```

-android/app/build.gradle

-- add this to the top
+- add this to the top of `android/app/build.gradle

 ```gradle
 plugins {